rjones18/My-Portfolio-Website-Azure-Static-Apps/README.md

 # My-Portfolio-Website-Azure-Static-Apps

 In this project I created a portfolio website using HTML, CSS, and Javascript.
+The website is deployed using Azure Static Web Apps.

 Link to my portfolio: https://white-ocean-00652c20f.azurestaticapps.net/